-Digital transformation, in which an organisation employs digital technology to solve traditional problems and improve efficiency, can often become a hot mess of buzzword soup.
+Digital transformation, in which an organization employs digital technology to solve traditional problems and improve efficiency, can often become a hot mess of buzzword soup.

 Blockhain.
 AI.
 Automation.
 Emerging technologies.
 It’s time to forget these buzzwords – successful digital transformation is all about mindset, according to Jonathan Wyatt, global head of digital innovation at global consulting firm Protiviti.
-“It’s fundamentally about changing the way the organisation thinks.
-Changing the way the organisation acts,” said Wyatt, speaking at the Digital Leaders Summit, a London Tech Week event.
+“It’s fundamentally about changing the way the organization thinks.
+Changing the way the organization acts,” said Wyatt, speaking at the Digital Leaders Summit, a London Tech Week event.

 Wyatt warned against the danger of so-called point solutions, where technology solves one specific problem without addressing the wider issues.
 This, he said, results in a “digital veneer” that gives the impression a business is being transformed, but in reality, it’s not addressing the underlying issues.
 “They’re not changing their business from the inside out,” he explained.
 “They are doing things to react to what’s going on around them, which results in this digital veneer.”